rpapallas/illustrate.nvim/README.md

 plugin.
 I am also open to feedback and requests for new features.
 Please open a GitHub issue for those.

-## Features

-The following features are on the horizon.
-If you think you can help, I would be more than happy to accept and merge your pull request!

-- [ ] Telescope to show preview of `.svg` files.
-- [ ] Implement the functionalities for Microsoft Windows (Inkscape and Adobe Illustrator).
-- [ ] Implement support for Adobe Illustrator on Linux (?).
-Not sure if Illustrator is runnable on Linux.
-- [x] Allow opening of a figure under cursor (or while cursor within a figure environment in LaTeX).

 ## Other notes

 * This is my first neovim plugin and the first time I write a lua code (any feedback is appreciated).